kinsley7/lab5/README.md

 I ran into an issue where the console was exiting after an await in a method.
 Turns out I just had to add an await where the method was called in the main method.

+New issue where i need to get the name of summoner spells but the nuget package im using does not provide a method or class that will convert the id to the name. so i will have to use a json and convert it manually. will update